Table of Contents

 The following example (source gist) -- a Flask hello-world application slightly modified to process requests with random response times -- shows a Prometheus exporter working along a Flask application. (see hello method at line 18).
 The Flash application is accessible via the root context (/ endpoint), while the Prometheus exporter is enabled through /metrics endpoint (see line 23, where the WSGI dispatching application is created).
 Concerning the Prometheus exporter, it exposes two metrics:

-• Service uptime: This is a counter (line 8) that exposes the time elapsed since the last startup of the application.
-The counter is updated every second thanks to a dedicated thread (line 33).
+- Service uptime: This counter (line 8) exposes the time elapsed since the application's last startup.
+Thanks to a dedicated thread (line 33), the counter is updated every second.

 So that the program works, we need to install additional dependencies: